Mike-Gough/Oracle-Application-Express-Snippets/README.md

 Is an animation effect which slowly slides up a region or page item.
 The effect looks much nicer than the built-in *Hide* dynamic action which immediately hides the component.

 #### Slide Down
-Is an animation effect which slowly slides Down a region or page item.
+Is an animation effect which slowly slides down a region or page item.
 The effect looks much nicer than the built-in *Show* dynamic action which immediately shows the component.

+#### Slide Toggle
+Is an animation effect which slowly slides up or down a region or page item.
+The effect looks much nicer than the built-in *show*/*hide* dynamic action which immediately shows or hides the component.

 ## SQL
 ### APEX collections in IDE